I think everyone can agree that humidity makes us miserable. Heat is bad enough, but the humidity makes everything unbearable.

-Given the right set of circumstances, any metal can rust or corrode – even in your garage.
-It’s important to keep moisture and humidity under control if we want to make our tools last as long as possible.
+Given the right set of circumstances, any metal can rust or corrode.
+It’s essential to keep moisture and humidity under control to prevent your tools from rusting in your garage.

 This makes sense, right?
 Water and electricity don’t mix.

-When I say “electronics”, I mean literally anything with circuitry or wiring.
+When I say “electronics,” I mean anything with circuitry or wiring.

 The challenge is that even electronics that are designed to be water-resistant are still exposed to the air.
-If humid air can get in, it can bring water vapor with it.
+If humid air can get in, it can bring water vapor.

-Water-resistant and water-vapor resistant are NOT the same thing.
+Water-resistant and water-vapor resistant are NOT the same things.

-When water vapor in the air cools down, it changes back into a liquid.
-This is how we get dew on grass in the morning, or frost in the winter.
+When water vapor in the air cools down, it changes into a liquid.
+This is how we get dew on the grass in the morning or frost in the winter.

-Semikron, one of the largest semiconductor manufacturers in the world, released a study on the effects of humidity and condensation on electronics back in 2016. (link to pdf)
+Semikron, one of the world’s largest semiconductor manufacturers, released a study on the effects of humidity and condensation on electronics back in 2016.

-They found that condensation poses a more serious threat to electronics because the water molecules are attracted to the electrically-charged circuits inside the devices.
+They found that condensation poses a severe threat to electronics because the water molecules are attracted to the electrically-charged circuits inside the devices.

-In this case, an ounce of prevention is worth a lot more than a pound of cure.
+In this case, an ounce of prevention is worth more than a pound of cure.

 We’ve all heard the saying that oil and water don’t mix.
-That also applies to any lubricants that you may be using in your garage as well.
+That also applies to any lubricants you may be using in your garage.

-One key element in maintaining our tools and lawn mowers is lubricating any moving parts with some sort of oil.
+One key element in maintaining our tools and lawn mowers is lubricating any moving parts with oil.

 We all know how destructive it can be when sand or metal shavings get into your gearbox.